rbattistini/master-thesis-slides/main.typ

 A PGP involves:

-+ encoding the agent's current state into a structured prompt comprehensible to the LLM;
++ encoding the agent's state into a *structured prompt* comprehensible to the LLM;
 + parsing the LLM output to extract the generated plans.

 The PGP is modelled as a new action `generate_plan(G)` that the agent can invoke whenever it needs to generate a plan for a given goal `G`.